 Why Gutters Matter

 The main purpose of gutters is to divert water that hits your roof away from your home.
 In North Central Florida, we see a large amount of rain, so it’s essential that your gutters are able to do their job.
 Without them, water runoff can hang around and absorb into your foundation, leading to water damage.
-Gutters control this water runoff and prevent erosion.
+They control this water runoff and prevent erosion.

 How Gutters Threaten Your Roof